dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 # this is WORK in PROGRESS
 actual Status:

-working with the playSDR (copy Makefile_sdrplay to Makefile) working with the RTLSDR (copy Makefile_rtlsdr to Makefile)
-1) compile "make" and start "./playSDReshail2".
-The hardware is detected automatically if the original SDRplay driver is installed
-2) copy the files from the html directory to your web server directory (i.e. /var/www/html) the web server must be running
+1) build for the playSDR (the Raspberry or ARM / ARM64 library must be installed from the SDRplay website !) execute the script:  ./build_SDRplay or build for the RTLSDR execute the script:  ./build_RTLSDR
+2) start the program:  sudo ./qo100websdr -f RXFREQUENCY RXFREQUENCY is the frequency in Hz where you receive the QO100 beacon in Hz minus 25000 Hz (Example: 739525000) sudo ... this is required only for the first time ! (it copies files into the HTML folder).
+Then you can run it without sudo.
 3) open a web browser and open the html web site
 4) if all is ok then the waterfall will be running.
 Click into the waterfall the select the listening frequency.
 5) click the "Audio ON" button